From the once-brilliant First Temple of Lyenne, the light of Wisdom fades out.

 There was once a prison that smelled just like this.

-As she stepped into the prisoner’s chamber, the goddess’s mouth twisted in displeasure at the acrid stench of decay stabbing her sinuses.
+Her footsteps were muffled by the mold carpeting the floor as she stepped into the prisoner’s chamber.
+The goddess’s mouth twisted in displeasure at the acrid odor stabbing her sinuses.

 “You’ve given up all pretense of self-control, haven’t you?” she asked the chained one.